jpverkamp/blog/content/reviews/books/Various/Fables Universe/Fairest/5 - Fairest, Volume 5 The Clamour for Glamour.md

 ![Fairest-5-4](/embeds/books/attachments/fairest-5-4.jpg)

 Goldilocks is perhaps the strangest character in this series.
-I can't read sassenach without think of {{< goodreads book="Outlander" >}} though...
+I can't read sassenach without think of [[todo:Outlander]]() though...
 Which kind of fits?